Concepts in the dataARC Tool

 Defining a shared data model and conceptual framework to build links across these disciplines, to help researchers integrate their data and ideas, is an important part of developing dataARC’s digital research tools.
 This task requires that we think about the ideas and conventions implicit in how each researcher models their own data so that we can create a formal framework to clearly express the links between individual researchers’ shared ideas and questions.
 This formal framework is the dataARC concept map.
 The concept map is the product of much debate and discussion among the group and continued to evolve during the course of the project.

-Individual concepts in our community-developed concept map are described in scope notes.
+Each concept in our community-developed map is described in more detail in what we call "scope notes".
 These scope notes are authored and edited by multiple team members.
-Though short texts, they bring together interdisciplinary perspectives.
+The objective of a scope note is to bring together interdisciplinary perspectives on a single concept.

 You can view the current state of the scope notes and see their interconnections at our Scope Notes Repository.
 You can contribute new scope notes or suggest edits by forking the repository at github.
 You'll find the individual scope notes as markdown documents here.
-Submit a pull request with your contribution to get involved.
+Submit a pull request with your contribution to get involved in the process!

 The concept map's connections drive the search results returned by the dataARC Search Tool.
 This search tool intentionally presents related results from other disciplines in addition to the results that respond to a domain-specific query, and aims to explain why the results are relevant.
 You can see the current version of the dataArc concept map at work here.